PHT-Medic/central/packages/frontend/README.md

 This package requires docker to be installed on the host machine.

 ## Configuration
-The following settings need to be added/modified in the environment section of the docker-compose file.
+The following settings need to be added to the environment file `.env` in the root directory.
 ```
 API_URL=http://localhost:3002
 RESULT_SERVICE_API_URL=http://localhost:3003